Medically reviewed by Drugs.com. Last updated on Feb 1, 2020.

 IgA deficient patients, especially those with known antibodies against IgA, are at greater risk of developing severe hypersensitivity and anaphylactic reactions.

-Carimune® NF is made from human plasma.
-Products made from human plasma may contain infectious agents, such as viruses, that can cause disease.
-The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and through the application of viral elimination/reduction steps such as alcohol fractionation in the presence of filter aids, nanofiltration and pH 4/pepsin treatment5-7 (see Table 1).
-Despite these measures, such products may carry a risk of transmitting infectious agents, e.g., viruses, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
-There is also the possibility that unknown infectious agents may be present in such products.
-ALL infections thought by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to CSL Behring Pharmacovigilance at 1-866-915-6958.
+Because Carimune® NF is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+The risk that such products will transmit an infectious agent has been reduced by screening plasma donors for prior exposure to certain viruses, by testing for the presence of certain current virus infections, and through the application of viral elimination/reduction steps such as alcohol fractionation in the presence of filter aids, nanofiltration and pH 4/pepsin treatment19-21 (see Table 1).
+All infections thought by a physician possibly to have been transmitted by Carimune® NF should be reported by lot number, by the physician, or other healthcare provider to CSL Behring Pharmacovigilance at 1-866-915-6958.
 The physician should discuss the risks and benefits of this product with the patient.